top of page

 Mary Wollstonecraft (1759-1797), an 18th-century British woman writer and early feminist, wrote about the place of women within society.
 Thoughts on the Education of Daughters: with reflections on female conduct, in the more important duties of life, was published in 1787.
 It is a “conduct” book, part of a new genre that became popular in Britain between 1760 and 1820, that advised on social norms and ideals.

 The book has twenty-one chapters in no particular order and covers many topics.
 She advises on shaping a child physically, as well as the child’s temperament.
 Work should begin early in a girl’s education to form a rational mind.
 She criticizes teaching women artificial manners, playing cards, going to the theater, and emphasizing fashion.
 Instead, the money squandered on fashion could better serve society by aiding poor families.
 Wollstonecraft emphasizes the virtue of hard work and learning useful skills.
-Women possessing valuable skills could shape the social and political life of society rather than being a social ornament.
+Women possessing valuable skills could shape society's social and political life rather than being a social ornament.

 bottom of page